Shaun-L/pyramyd-takehome/README.md

 ## **Semantic Similarity (Feature Matching)**

-The system initially explored **three different approaches** for measuring semantic similarity between a user's query and each vendor's profile.
+I initially explored **three different approaches** for measuring semantic similarity between a user's query and each vendor's profile, all using cosine smilarity as for comparison.
 The core challenge was balancing **semantic accuracy** with **speed and scalability**.

 ---